About

 Andew's research interests include improving clinical outcomes from major surgery and intensive care, translational clinical studies in oxygen physiology and therapy, and physiological changes associated with extreme environments, particularly high altitude and space.

 Andrew works collaboratively with the European Space Agency on studies using overwintering in Antarctica as a model to explore the physiological challenges of longterm isolation in remote environments such as experienced during space travel.
 As a member of the Xtreme Everest medical research team, he has worked on research projects in high altitude regions around the world including the European Alps and the Everest region in the Himalaya, trying to learn lessons that could help patients needing intensive care in hospital.
-He has climbed above 6000m and made a number of mountaineering first ascents in remote regions of Arctic Greenland.
+He has climbed above 6000m and made a number of mountaineering first ascents in remote regions of Arctic Greenland and Morocco.